neetjn/py-component-controller/README.md

 ## Usage

 This project was created using selenium `3.6.0`, and pyseleniumjs `1.3.6`.

 Support is available for both Python 2.7 and 3.6.

-Pyscc can be installed using pip like so,
+**py-component-controller** can be installed using pip like so,

 ```sh
 pip install pyscc